 Despite the creepy voodoo powers, Nathan Dolly’s even more sissified name of Mister Doll wasn’t likely to terrify the masses.
 At least Tales of Suspense #48 (1963) also featured the debut of Iron Man’s spiffy new armor, which almost managed to cancel out Mister Doll’s glaring suckitude.

 Even more delusional was hydraulics expert Manfred Haller, who designed the Man-Elephant suit to capture the (then) out-of-control Jade Giantess in Savage She-Hulk #17 (1981).
-Keep in mind this took place well before She-Hulk’s 4th wall-breaking, lame villain-mocking comedy series of the late-80’s...so Man-Elephant must have been intended to be a "serious" supervillain.
+Keep in mind this took place well before creator John Byrne transformed the title into a 4th wall-breaking, lame villain-mocking comedy series in the late-80’s...so Man-Elephant must've been intended to be a "serious" supervillain.

 Everyone loves a good “David and Goliath” tale of a triumphant underdog, but a “Kamandi and Goliath” story?